See the latest updates and information regarding the COVID-19 pandemic, including

 the advisor of record.

-- The content of individual juries is determined in consultation with the advisor and
+- The content of individual reviews is determined in consultation with the advisor and

 with Theatre and Dance faculty.
 In addition, all students must wear professional interview

 - B.F.A.
-Acting/Directing students shall bring a properly edited résumé,head shot, and
+Acting students shall bring a properly edited résumé,head shot, and degree

 - B.F.A.
 Dance students shall bring a properly edited résumé,head/body shot, and degree